NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 accidental or intentional routing disturbances.

-The notation used in the IRR is the Routing Policy Specification Language (RPSL), which was originally defined in `RFC 2280
-<https://tools.ietf.org/html/rfc2280>`_ in 1998.
-RPSL is a very expressive
-language, allowing for an extremely detailed description of routing policy.
+The notation used in the IRR is the Routing Policy Specification Language (RPSL), which was originally defined in :rfc-reference:`2280` in 1998.
+RPSL is a very expressive language, allowing for an extremely detailed description of routing policy.
 While IRR usage had created considerable early enthusiasm and has seen quite some traction, the Internet was rapidly growing at the time.
 This meant that the primary focus was on data availability rather than data trustworthiness.

 In later years, it was considered a good practice to extensively document how incoming and outgoing traffic was treated by the network, but nowadays the most